intmus/inttheory/_09-non-chord-tones/b1-nonchordtonespt2.md

 ### Pedals (PED)

-*Pedals*, often referred to as *pedal tones* or *pedal points*, most often occur in the bass voice but can occur in any voice.
+*Pedals*, often referred to as *pedal tones* or *pedal points*, most often occur in the bass voice **but can occur in any voice**.
 They can be difficult to spot if the texture is broken into arpeggiated chords, so it may be necessary to reduce a complicated texture down to block chords to more easily find the pedals.

 {% capture ex8 %}X:8
 T:With added pedals